 Writing in a condolence book sounds easy enough but can be an extremely daunting task.
-Many people find themselves with writer’s block when it comes to expressing their sympathy and condolences - it is not unusual or a sign that you do not care, it is just something we are not used to.
-In this article we aim to provide you with some pointers on what to write in a condolence book when you are invited to do so.
+Many people find themselves with writer’s block when it comes to expressing their sympathy and condolences - it is not unusual or a sign that you do not care, it is simply something we are not used to.
+In this article we aim to provide you with guidance on what to write in a condolence book when you are invited to do so.

-It is ok not to fill a page when leaving your condolences.
-2-3 lines is perfectly acceptable if you are truly struggling to write your thoughts.
+A little can go a long way - It is ok not to fill a page when leaving your condolences.
+2-3 lines is perfectly acceptable if you are struggling to write your thoughts.
 Sometimes, a little can go a long way.

-Condolence books will be treasured by the family of the departed.
-The family will use the condolence book to reflect on memories of their loved one and these memories will help with their grieving process.
+The more personal the better - The family will use the condolence book to reflect on memories of their loved one and these memories will help with their grieving process.
 By writing a personal message about your relationship with the departed you can help support the bereaved through that process.
 Share a fond memory, or something you loved about their character.
 Before you write the message, imagine the family reading the content of the book, write something that you believe will help them, you can be positive in your message, you can even share a funny story, don’t be afraid to make them smile.
 These are the entries that the families will hold on to, the more personal the better.

 The most important point we want to put across is ensure it comes from the heart, that simply is the best way you can leave a condolence message.